ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 # A persistently low level of atmospheric oxygen in Earth's middle age

-This GitHub repository includes R scripts for importing, analyzing, and visualizing the data using R statistical software (http://www.R-project.org/).
+This GitHub repository includes R scripts(also accessed online from figshare http://10.6084/m9.figshare.13114379) for importing, analyzing, and visualizing the data using R statistical software (http://www.R-project.org/).

 ## Contents